Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 ]
 ```

-### Annotating the chart before export
+### Annotating the chart before exportBean

 OK, this one is so cool, you'll need a class 700 insulation jacket.

-By default each menu item triggers some kind of export.
+By default each menu item triggers some kind of exportBean.
 You can trigger an
 "annotation" mode instead by including `"action": "draw"` instead.

 ```
 "menu": [ {
-  "class": "export-main",
+  "class": "exportBean-main",
   "menu": [ {
     "label": "Download",
     "menu": [ "PNG", "JPG", "CSV", "XLSX" ]